AzinShr/Parkinson-s-Disease-Classification-/README.md

 **Interpretation:** Gradient Boosting is the strongest model so far by a small margin across most metrics.
-However, ensembles did **not** meaningfully solve the healthy-class detection problem seen with SVM — Random Forest actually has the worst healthy-class recall of all three models (0.33).
+However, ensembles did **not** meaningfully solve the healthy-class detection problem seen with SVM; Random Forest actually has the worst healthy-class recall of all three models (0.33).
 This suggests the bottleneck is not model choice but data: only 48 healthy recordings (~8 patients) are available, split across 5 folds during cross-validation, leaving too little